 Black & White Film Photography – Learn the art of film photography.
 Students will learn how to use a traditional 35mm camera and all of its settings.
 Instruction will be given on determining correct exposure, composition and lighting techniques, as well as, tips on photographing one’s subject in a more compelling way.
 Students will use the darkroom to print their own photographs and will learn how to mat and present their best images.
 Instructor will provide film.
 Special projects include pinhole cameras, cyanotypes and photograms.
 Please bring a 35mm camera with manual settings and any lenses you have, on the first day of class.
 Instructor will have a few cameras available for those who do not have access to one.
-(Art/Grades: 6-12, Period 1 – *Requires an additional $35 fee for supplies and you must have a SLR camera.)
+(Art/Grades: 6-12, Period 1 – *Requires an additional $50 fee for supplies and you must have a SLR camera.)

 ENTERING OR IN GRADES 7-12

 PADI Discover Scuba® Diving Program – Experience breathing underwater, and enjoy being weightless.
 Try a ‘Discover Scuba Diving‘ experience and see for yourself what scuba diving is all about!
 Have you ever wondered what it’s like to breathe underwater?
 If you want to find out but aren’t quite ready to take the plunge into a certification course, “Discover Scuba Diving,” taught by Master Scuba Instructor Frank Morrow and Divemaster Jean Stump at A Water Odyssey Scuba, will let you try scuba to see if you like it.